 Large bodies of water can create their own weather too.
 Mornings at the refuge can be misty to very foggy near the lakes.
 The image above shows the morning mist rising from the Lower Lake.

 The fog can be very dense at times making it difficult to see birds or animals approaching.
 This Pronghorn buck along with several does and young wandered past in one of those dense fogs near the Lower Lake campground.

 Photographing this female Short-eared Owl at the edge of a fog was delightful, the fog behind the owl created a velvety, buttery smooth background.
 I have such fond “Montana” memories of the morning I photographed her.

 Along the Upper Lake’s eastern most section there are riparian habitats where many different species of warblers, ducks and shorebirds can be found along and in the streams.
 This Wilson’s Snipe was perched on a fencepost calling when we stopped to take some photos of it.
 I felt very lucky getting as many images of it as I did since in Florida about the only pictures I got were of the backside of the birds as they flew away.

 There are; of course, bright, sunny days in the Centennial Valley where the mornings start off cool but the sun soon warms everything up and my layered clothing gets shed slowly.
 It was a beautiful day when I photographed this juvenile Swainson’s Hawk calling to another hawk overhead.
 It was young enough that it approached us rather closely few times.

 Mornings can be golden at Red Rock Lakes National Wildlife Refuge and evenings just as glorious.

-Montana is once again beckoning to me.
+Yes… Montana is beckoning to me.
 I can hear it calling.